AztecProtocol/engineering-designs/in-progress/8131-forced-inclusion.md

 def force_until(epoch: uint256, tx_count: uint256) -> uint256:
   '''
   Given the number of transactions in the blocks of the epoch, return index we should have progressed to in the forced inclusion queue
   '''
-  force_until = self.forced_inclusion_tip

   if tx_count == 0:
-    return force_until
+    return self.forced_inclusion_tip

   inclusions = 0;
+  force_until = self.forced_inclusion_tip

-  for force_until in range(self.self.forced_inclusion_tip, self.forced_inclusion_count):
+  for i in range(self.self.forced_inclusion_tip, self.forced_inclusion_count):
     fi = self.forced_inclusions[i]
     if fi.included:
+      # This was included in the past
       continue

-    # If we are to include it by epoch 2, and this is epoch 1 we still have to include it!
     if fi.include_by_epoch > epoch + 1:
       break

     inclusions += 1
+    force_until = i

     if inclusions == tx_count:
       break